Super Lawyers

 State Farm is not our favorite insurance company defendant.
 Historically, it is the most likely insurance company in Maryland to force a case to go to trial.
 Our primary complaint with State Farm is that it does not offer fair settlement amounts to resolve claims without filing lawsuits.

-Finally, the company's claim process is fairly efficient, at least in Maryland and the District of Columbia.
-It will respond quickly to requests for the status of demand packages and will typically generate a settlement offer faster than most other insurance companies.
+Finally, the company’s claim process is reasonably efficient, at least in Maryland and the District of Columbia.
+It will respond quickly to requests for the status of demand packages and will typically generate a settlement offer faster than most insurance companies.

-It is hard to make blanket generalizations on dealing with State Farm for settlement.
+Making blanket generalizations on dealing with State Farm for settlement is hard.
 In one trial, we were able to win our client a verdict that was 35 times State Farm’s settlement offer.
-Our lawyers have won verdicts against State Farm that far exceed the insurance policy limits.
+Our lawyers have won verdicts against State Farm far exceeding the insurance policy limits.

 State Farm claims often depend on the adjuster you draw.
 Some insurance adjusters are eager to try to settle accident claims for a fair settlement payout from State Farm.
-Others are more difficult, and you will need to file a lawsuit to get a reasonable settlement amount or jury compensation award.
+Others are more difficult, and you must file a lawsuit for a reasonable settlement amount or jury compensation award.

-Settlement offers from State Farm in Maryland cases almost invariably increase—often more than doubling or tripling—as litigation proceeds.
+As litigation proceeds, settlement offers from State Farm in Maryland cases almost invariably increase—often more than doubling or tripling.

-That enhanced reasonableness stems in part from having to try the case to a jury as opposed to simply sitting in an office.
-Additionally, the value of cases invariably rises when the insurance company realizes that the injury victim is not going to accept the offered settlement payout just to avoid a lawsuit.
+That enhanced reasonableness stems partly from having to try the case to a jury instead of simply sitting in an office.
+Additionally, the value of cases invariably rises when the insurance company realizes that the injury victim will not accept the offered settlement payout just to avoid a lawsuit.

 Sample First Offer Settlement Amounts